Apply to MEDPREP

 The MEDPREP application process closely mirrors the application process for medical and dental schools.
 There are a number of steps so please read the application instructions carefully.

-To apply to the MEDPREP program, complete these five steps:
+To apply to the MEDPREP program, complete these steps:

-Step I. Create your online application account by reading the Online Application Portal instructions below, selecting the "Apply Now" button and creating a username and password.
+Step 2.
+Create your online application account by reading the Online Application Portal instructions below, selecting the "Apply Now" button and creating a username and password.

 Supplemental Application Form.
 Fill this out completely, listing ALL colleges/universities attended and dgrees earned, summer pre-health programs attended and any current or future coursework that is not listed on your transcripts.[Click here for a copy of the MEDPREP Supplemental Application Form.]